 Stake-style solar lights are an efficient and fuss-free way to gently illuminate a garden path or add ambience to a flower border and, for our money, this pair is one of the best we’ve ever come across.

 Unlike the popular static, single LED variety, each solar-powered TrueFlame is equipped with a battalion of LEDs that flicker independently to simulate a dancing flame.
 The result is remarkably realistic, even from up close.
-And we’re not the only ones who think so since the online world is awash with rosy comments about the system in general, and not just this particular model.
-In fact, many owners have even taken the trouble to post videos of their new-found garden lighting nirvana.

 However, if you require something bigger and brighter, consider the single 30cm TrueFlame USB model, which has a bigger solar receptor and battery, a USB charging port for adding extra juice and three different levels of brightness.
 Invest in either of these models and you’ll have the best-lit garden in the neighbourhood.